qiyfoundation/Qiy-Scheme/use-cases/UC06 Manage Consents.md

-# UC07 Manage Connect Tokens
+# UC06 Manage Consents

 # Abstract

-This document is the use case specification for use case [UC07 Manage Connect Tokens](UC07%20Manage%20Connect%20Tokens.md).
+This document is the use case specification for use case [UC06 Manage Consents](UC06%20Manage%20Consents.md).

 # Contents